Endowment and Other Funds

 The function of the Castanea Endowment is to provide long-term financial security for the Southern Appalachian Botanical Society.
 The society established the endowment in 1984 and began to solicit funds from its members.
 In 1985 the society contributed $5,000 from it's treasury to form an investment base and a goal of $200,000 was set for the fund.
 Pledges of $300 were solicited to commemorate the 50th anniversary of the organization in 1986.
 It was envisioned that the goal would be reached in a few years.
 By the end of 1990, after seven years of donations, the society had only accumulated 8.5% of the $200,000.
 Under the supervision, encouragement, and relentless work of Don Windler, the endowment continued to grow.

-Recently, the SABS Council has recognized that the society funds are not enought to support to spirit of the Earl Core Student Award.
-As a result, we are undertaking an endowment drive to get the Earl Core Student Award Endowment up to $30,000.
-As of April 2007, the fund stood at $18,798.
+Recently, the SABS Council has recognized that the society funds are not enough to support to spirit of the Earl Core Student Research Award.
+As a result, we have undertaken an endowment drive to get the Earl Core Student Research Award Endowment to $30,000.
+As of January 2013, the fund stood at $28,429.